Has your trust been broken? Talk to a mentor today.

 Take a look at yourself as well

 Every human relationship will suffer hurt.
 Thus, we all need to become better forgivers and confessors.
-That ability to reconcile and spirit of humbleness will prove the depth of your love and commitment.
+That ability to reconcile and a spirit of humility will prove the depth of your love and commitment.

 The components of love, forgiveness and commitment are as necessary to trust in a relationship as is honesty.
 Forgiveness gives you the chance to start over and trust another fallible human being again.
 Love helps to nourish trust.
 Commitment and honesty provide accountability to one another.

 The ability to forgive is rooted in being forgiven ourselves.
 In the Bible it says that God loves the world so much that he sent his only son so that we could be forgiven.
-As people we all make mistakes, not one of us can live up to the standard God set on our own.
+As people we all make mistakes; not one of us can live up to the standard God has set.
 But God promises that if we accept what Jesus did for us, we can be forgiven.
-The slate can be wiped clean no matter what has happened in the past.
+The record can be wiped clean no matter what has happened in the past.
 God promises us strength for today and bright hope for the future.
-Whatever happened in your yesterdays God can take care of all of your tomorrows.

 You can receive Christ right now by faith through prayer.
 Praying is simply talking to God.
 God knows your heart and is not so concerned with your words as He is with the attitude of your heart.
 Here’s a suggested prayer:

 Lord Jesus, I want to know you personally.
 Thank you for dying on the cross for my sins.
-I open the door of my life to you and ask you to come in as my Saviour and Lord.
+I open the door of my life to you and ask you to come in as my Savior and Lord.
 Take control of my life.
 Thank you for forgiving my sins and giving me eternal life.
-Make me the kind of woman you want me to be.
+Make me the kind of person you want me to be.

 If this prayer expresses the desire of your heart, pray it right now and Christ will come into your life as He promised.
 If you invited Jesus Christ into your life, thank God often that He is in your life, that He will never leave you and that you have eternal life.
-As you learn more about your relationship with God, and how much He loves you, you’ll experience life to the fullest.
+As you learn more about your relationship with God, and how much He loves you, you’ll experience the wonderful plans He has for your life.